 Guild Park and Gardens is one of my favorite portrait locations in Toronto.
 This site holds up all year round.
 Even when the actual gardens aren’t available.
 Most of my local couples enjoy this location out of sheer convenience.
 For all the couples planning their wedding in the summer, I usually do recommend a winter engagement.
 Just for a change of scenery.
-But this couple opted to have both a winter wedding and engagement shoot.
-Obviously they are pure-blooded Canadians.
-I could barely feel my fingers during this session at Guild Park and Gardens and here is my future bride wearing a dress.
-Their wedding was surprisingly a lot warmer despite being later in the year.
-It seems we just lucked out by having their engagement shoot land on a freakishly cold day.
+But this couple opted to have both a summer wedding and engagement shoot.
+Considering they’re having their wedding photos here as well, it was probably for the best.
+Now they’ll know exactly what to expect on the wedding day.

 How to Prepare